 Much of the Upstate, including Greenville, is now available in Google Street View.
 Last night I discovered that Columbia and Charlotte had been added, and this morning Greenville was also on the list.
 The blue areas in the map below show the current coverage: In Google Earth, the coverage is a bit deceptive.
 There are … Continue reading Greenville in Street View!

 The functionality of Google Earth is showing up in more and more places outside of the actual Google Earth software.
 Much of what you could do in GE is now available in Google Maps.
-Maps has had the ability to read KML/KMZ files for awhile now, and for the most part the imagery is the … Continue reading Embeddable Google Earth
+Maps has had the ability to read KML/KMZ files for awhile now, and for the most part the imagery is the same for both systems.
+Well the folks at Google have blurred the line even more with the recent release of the Google Earth COM API.

 In my discussions about geotagging, one of the questions that always arises is the issue what location should be tagged.
 If you’re tagging photographs, should you tag the location where you took the shot, or should you tag the location of the subject.
 For example, if you were standing on an overlook on the Blue … Continue reading Seero – Geospatially Aware Video